My soaps receive reiki lovin’ by yours truly before they are wrapped up and ready to ship. 🙂

 We have a Vitamix refurbished so we bought it really inexpensively thru Target, and I decided to make our own almond butter.
 I had some almonds, added a little salt and little oil to make it creamy, and we had some sunflower seeds so I added that as well.
 It turned out great wow!
 Here’s a couple pictures.
 I’ll post the recipe from Vitamix book that I have.
 To be honest I don’t exactly measure when I cook except for when I bake I winged it and luckily it usually turns out pretty well!!

-3 cups almonds ( virtually any naughty like!)
+3 cups almonds ( virtually any kind of nut)

 1/3 to 1/2 cup oil